eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ## Supported Thing

-The MQTT [Homie convention](https://github.com/homieiot/convention) version 3.x is supported by this binding.
+The MQTT [Homie convention](https://homieiot.github.io/) version 3.x is supported by this binding.
-It allows to automatically discover "homie" devices and present them as Things.
+It allows to automatically discover devices that follow the "Homie" convention and present them as Things.
 Your Homie base topic needs to be **homie**.
 The mapping is structured like this: